UPPMAX/linux-command-line-102/docs/evaluations/20251204/README.md

 # Evaluation 2025-12-04 and 2025-12-05

+!!! warning "These are early results"

+    These are early results, i.e. the ones that were filled in during course time.

+    The learners are also asked to fill this in by email.
+    Those results will be added later.

 - Date: 2025-12-04 and 2025-12-04
 - Number of registrations: 74
 - Number of learners on Day 1: